Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Surfaces

 \section{Abelian Surfaces}

-The goal of this section is to classify the possible Serre--Frobenius groups of abelian surfaces (Theorem \ref{mainthm:surfaces}).
+The goal of this section is to classify the possible Serre--Frobenius groups of abelian surfaces (\Cref{mainthm:surfaces}).
 The proof is a careful case-by-case analysis, described by Flowchart \ref{fig:proof-2}.

 We separate our cases first according to $p$-rank, and then according to simplicity.
 In the supersingular and almost ordinary cases this stratification is enough.
 In the ordinary case, we have to further consider the geometric isogeny type of the surface.
+When the angle rank is $2$, the Serre--Frobenius group is the full torus $\UU(1)^2$.
+When the angle rank is $1$, the Serre--Frobenius group is isomorphic to $\UU(1)\times C_m$ but there are two non-conjugate ways to embed $\SF(S)$ into $\UU(1)^2$; these are determined by the topological generator of the group, which can be either $(u_1,\zeta_m u_1)$ or $(u_1, \zeta_m)$.